-Despite laws against senior abuse, weak, feeble, dependent old men and women are simply not capable of taking their woes to the authorities or seek help.
+Despite laws against senior abuse, weak, feeble, dependent old men and women are simply not capable of taking their woes to the authorities or seeking help.
 For, the abusers are often none other than their own kith and kin.

 Here you can take a look at the provisions of the Law.

 Usually, elderly dependants do not even seek help for fear of being separated from their homes and loved ones.
 And so, many hapless senior citizens around us suffer silently.